 - Supplying a list of medical treatments you’ve taken due to the incident.
 For instance, you could suffer from depression because of the abuse and be on medication.
 You could also suffer physical injuries, such as a traumatic brain injury.

-Furthermore, historic sexual abuse claims can also be made against the person or organisation that perpetuated the abuse.
-If you’re aware of the perpetrator, you can sue them directly.
-You can also claim against an organisation on the grounds of vicarious liability.
-For example, if you were sexually abused by a teacher and you can prove that the school failed to perform a background check, you could claim against the school.
+Furthermore, historic sexual assault claims can potentially be made against an individual or organisation that perpetuated the abuse.
+If you’re aware of the perpetrator, you may be able to claim against them directly.
+You may also be able to claim against an organisation on the grounds of vicarious liability.
+For example, if you were sexually abused by a teacher and you can prove that the school failed to perform a background check (that would have revealed the teacher had committed similar offences before), you could potentially claim against the school for this.

 Sexual Offences And The Law